adonisjs/v6-docs/content/docs/references/exceptions.md

+---
+summary: Learn about the exceptions raised by the AdonisJS framework core and official packages.
+---

 # Exceptions reference

 In this guide we will go through the list of known exceptions raised by the framework core and the official packages.
 Some of the exceptions are marked as **self-handled**.
 [Self-handled exceptions](../basics/exception_handling.md#defining-the-handle-method) can convert themselves to an HTTP response.